gungxy/blackjack/README.md

 ##### BlackJackLikeGame class

-It contains all the common features and methods shared by BlackJack game and Trianta Ena game, such as dealer, players, start, printing table, getting game result and so on.
+It contains all the common features and methods shared by BlackJack game and Trianta Ena game, such as dealer, players, start, printing table, getting the game result and so on.

 ##### BlackJackLikePlayer class

-It contains all the common features and methods shared by BlackJack game player and Trianta Ena game player, such as receiving a poker card, print all the cards in hand.
+It contains all the common features and methods shared by BlackJack game players and Trianta Ena game players, such as receiving a poker card, print all the cards in hand.
 What's more, it could act as two roles, Dealer, and Ordinary Player, by implementing the Dealer interface and OrdinaryPlayer interface.

 ##### Dealer interface

-A role of BlackJack-like player's.
+A role of BlackJack-like players.
 It can prepare a deck of poker cards and deal a poker card.

 ##### FaceValueCalculable interface

 It should be implemented by face value calculators of various BlackJack-like games.
-It provides uniform motheds protocol, like calculating the total face value of a hand of poker cards, and judging whether the combination of a hand of poker cards is natural.
+It provides uniform methods protocol, like calculating the total face value of a hand of poker cards, and judging whether the combination of a hand of poker cards is natural.

 ##### GameResult enum